sree7k7/k8s/README.md

 In Canary there will be two deployments:
 Major with more number of pods
 Minor with small number of pods

+In service definition the labels are same for selectors.

 ## Name spaces